 If a child is not making the expected progress in reading, they will initially be screened through our phonics assessment to ensure there are no phonetical gaps in their learning.
 Following this, they will be moved onto a fluency or comprehension reading intervention.
 Interventions are swift, robust and meaningful, with progress being tracked and evaluated closely.

 Our Reading Spine

 We have created a progressive Reading Spine at Mere Green of carefully selected books that children will read in each year group.
 This ensures that by the end of our pupils’ journey at Mere Green, they will have read a wealth of high-quality, diverse books.
 We offer an inspirational, ambitious Reading Spine including classic texts, texts to complement the curriculum and texts to develop children’s culture and understanding of inclusivity.
-Our class books are read aloud daily by the class teacher.
-Vocabulary taken from these books is explicitly taught and orally practised to further develop children’s knowledge of words.
+Class books are read aloud daily by the class teacher.
 We continue to develop the use of supplementary texts throughout the wider curriculum to deepen subject knowledge and to continue to develop reading fluency.

-In Early Years, we have a weekly story which stems from our Reading Spine.
-Our provision is then based on the content of this book, including orally retelling the story, deepening understanding of the sequencing and applying new vocabulary.
+In Early Years, we have a fortnightly story which stems from our Reading Spine.
+The provision is then based on the content of this book, including orally retelling the story, deepening understanding of sequencing and applying new vocabulary.

 See the ‘EYFS’ section of the website for the EYFS Reading Spine.